- STANDARD pool has the most options, so it is explained in detail below. The other services may have fewer options.

 Design tip: for standard copper there is no price advantage to be gained from using larger values.
 Using the default values where possible will give you extra design space on the PCB.

 - Select classification.
-Enter your design values to see the current Classification table . for your board.
+Enter your design values (see our PCB Design Guidelines – Classification page for more information) for your board.
 Wizard checks the design values against the copper foil thickness.
 Click the column to the right of the red values to select the classes and Apply.

 - Or use the arrows to select the values in each box.